alacrity-ai/rpg-mmo/README.md

 This project is an MMO (Massively Multiplayer Online) game that combines a graphical client, a server to handle game logic and communication, and a database for storing game data.
 The game features a transition from a text-based to a graphical interface, utilizing a 32-bit pixel art style.
 It includes multiple scenes such as towns, expeditions, and combat encounters.

+## Quickstart

+1. Clone the repository
+2. Navigate to the repository folder you just cloned
+3. Start the all services with docker-compose, with command: `make up`

+NOTE: Docker must be installed

 ## Repository Structure

 - **client**: Contains the graphical interface for the game.